 When your English reaches a certain level (If you can read and understand this sentence, you are at the right level!), you can begin to improve your conversation skills by learning how to ask questions that require more thought to answer.
 Interesting questions are thought-provoking questions that make people think.
 Everyone – both native and non-native speakers – can benefit from this skill.

 Critical thinking involves thinking like a detective.
 It helps us develop our opinions and views of the world.
 Asking thought-provoking questions helps create deeper and more enjoyable conversations.
 Our focus here is on initial questions, or starter questions, that can be used to introduce topics and begin conversations.

-*For more information on critical thinking, click on the links above or check out 5 tips to improve your critical thinking by Samantha Agoos (each link leads to a video).
+*For more information on critical thinking, check out this four minute TED-Ed video: 5 tips to improve your critical thinking by Samantha Agoos.

 Before looking at critical thinking questions, we will look at basic questions that are not inherently (naturally, existing as a basic part) interesting and do not require any critical thinking.